omrialt/VueRecipe/README.md

 # VueRecipe

-> webapp to uplaod and share recipes, bulid with Vue and Node.js
+> webapp to uplaod and share recipes, bulid with Vue, Node.js/Express and Mongodb

 ## Features